vmsh/inbox/README.md

 The 1-st parameter is a utf7 encoded name (path ) of required folder

-The 2-nd parameter status is a parenthesised list items to obtain the status of folder.
+The 2-nd parameter is a parenthesised list items to obtain the status of folder.
 Can contain: messages, recent, uidnext, uidvalidity, unseen.

 ```javascript
 client.status('INBOX','(messages unseen recent)',function(error, status){